intensiongmbh/beercloak/README.md

 ## Run Beercloak

-Execute `test/start.sh` to build the extension and run Keycloak with Maildev.
+Execute `start.sh` to build the extension and run Keycloak with Maildev.

 ## Manual build